f500/elewant/ansible/galaxy_roles/f500.php7/README.md

 Requirements
 ------------

-This role is tailored towards Debian Jessie.
+This role is tailored towards Debian Jessie / Wheezy / Stretch / Buster.

 The packages `python-apt` (or `python3-apt`) must be installed.